HchrFib/PROP-FIB/README.md

 - Presentation Layer
 - Domain Layer
 - Data Management Layer (or Persistence Layer)

+## Project Execution Description

+This project contains two versions of a Java application: a terminal version and a graphical user interface (GUI) version.
+The project includes a Makefile that automates the process of unpacking files and running the application versions.

+Features:

+- Automatic Decompression: Decompresses a .7z file with the resources needed for the project.
+- Version Choice: Allows you to choose between running the terminal version or the GUI version of the Java application.
+- Makefile Automation: Uses a Makefile to facilitate the configuration and execution process.

+## Requirements:

+- Java 8 or higher
+- 7-Zip
 ## Execution

 To run this recommendation system, follow the steps below:
 1. Download and Extract

-    Clone this repository or download it as a ZIP file:
+    Clone this repository or download it as a .7z file:
  >

     git clone https://github.com/christianFIB/PROP-FIB.git